Fabrizionb/Three-Amigas/README.md

 * * *

-*   This project was inspired by
+*   This project was inspired by many sites.

 Contact
 -------